Note: Riak Search preferred for querying

 If you’re interested in non-primary-key-based querying in Riak, i.e. if you’re looking to go beyond straightforward K/V operations, we now recommend Riak Search rather than secondary indexes for a variety of reasons.
 Riak Search has a far more capacious querying API and can be used with all of Riak’s storage backends.

 This document provides implementation and other details for Riak’s secondary indexes (2i) feature.

 How It Works

-Secondary Indexes use document-based partitioning — also known as a local index, wherein the indexes reside with each document, local to the vnode.
-Secondary indexes are a list of key/value pairs that are similar to http headers.
+Secondary indexes use document-based partitioning, a system where indexes reside with each document, local to the vnode.
+This system is also a local index.
+Secondary indexes are a list of key/value pairs that are similar to HTTP headers.
 At write time, objects are tagged with index entries consisting of key/value metadata.
-This metadata can be queried to get the matching keys.
+This metadata can be queried to retrieve the matching keys.

-Riak stores 3 replicas of all objects by default.
-The system is capable of generating a full set of results from one-third of the system’s partitions as long as it chooses the right set of partitions.
+Riak stores 3 replicas of all objects by default, although this can be changed using bucket types, which manage buckets’ replication properties.
+The system is capable of generating a full set of results from one third of the system’s partitions as long as it chooses the right set of partitions.
 The query is sent to each partition, the index data is read, and a list of keys is generated and then sent back to the requesting node.

 Secondary indexes do not currently work with the strong consistency feature introduced in Riak version 2.0.
 If you store objects in strongly consistent buckets and attach secondary index metadata to those objects, you can still perform strongly consistent operations on those objects but the secondary indexes will be ignored.